SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Hmm, yes, actually."

-"That's why I couldn't sleep because I was thinking about… you… I feel different around you… and I didn't understand why for the longest time."
+"That's why I couldn't sleep because I was thinking about… you… I feel different around you… and I didn't understand why for the longest time.
+I really like being around you, a lot."

 I can feel the blush forming on my face as I wait for her reply.